iholloma/crdh/_essays/v01-13-growing-strong.md

 environment to a more diverse and specialized republic of letters.[^3]

 {% figure caption: "Figure 1.
-Network graph of selected early American societies and groups.
-1811-1850.
+Network graph of selected early American societies and groups, 1811--1850.
 The size of the circles corresponds to the number of members and the thickness of lines indicate the number of shared members." %}
 ![Network graph showing connections between early American societies and groups in nine different catagories](/assets/img/v01/oberle/network.png)